bowltd/SDK-Tutorials/Tutorials/basics/Step_1_Sensing/README.md

 ## Running the Tutorial

-To run this tutorial,
-navigate to one of the language folders and check out its README for that languages' guidance to run the tutorial!
+To run this tutorial, navigate to one of the language folders and check out its README for that language's guidance to run the tutorial!